-✓ In 2023, WWSF convened its second 75% Zoom conference to promote the campaign with instructions on how to participate and create national Hubs to lobby the UN and elected world leaders to include women, children and youth (75% of the world population) to give them a voice at the decision-making Tables - and agree to co-design a new era with the 6 billion of the world population to include their voices at all major Decision-making Tables.
+✓ In 2023, WWSF convened its second 75% Zoom conference to promote the campaign with instructions on how to participate and create national Hubs to ensure that elected world leadership will include women, children and youth - give them a voice - and agree to co-design a new era with the 6 billion of the world population to be represented at all major Decision-making Tables.

-- WWSF published its annual 19 Days Campaign Kit with 19 themes updates for the prevention of violence against children and youth 1-19 November, including an annual poster for the World Day 19 November, together with information on how to create Community Circles of compassion. - WWSF awarded 10 Rural Women leaders and groups with its annual Prize for women's creativity in rural life (US\$ 1000.00 per prizewinners), which included this year, for the first time, 5 prizewinners from Tamilnadu, India, selected and awarded via our first WWSF Partnership Prize program with the Jai Jagat Movement and the CESI Center for Experiencing Socio Cultural Interaction in Tamilnadu, who organized a prize ceremony for their selected five candidates and transmitted the WWSF prize congratulations financial contribution.
+- WWSF published again its annual 19 Days Campaign Kit with 19 themes updates for the prevention of violence against children and youth 1-19 November, its annual poster for the World Day 19 November, information on how to create Community Circles of compassion. - WWSF awarded 10 Rural Women leaders and groups with its annual Prize for women's creativity in rural life, which included this year for the first time, 5 prizewinners from Tamilnadu, India, selected and awarded via our first WWSF Partnership Prize program with the Jai Jagat Movement and the CESI Center for Experiencing Socio Cultural Interaction, who organized a prize ceremony for their selected five Indian Prize candidates.